numworks/epsilon/poincare/doc/style_guide.md

 ## Be careful with move/clone before a TreeRef

-Sometimes a TreeRef is created to keep track of the end of a Tree, by pointing to the beginning of the next tree.
+Sometimes a `TreeRef` is created to keep track of the end of a `Tree`, by pointing to the beginning of the next tree.
 ```cpp
 TreeRef end = tree->nextTree();
 ```

-If another node/tree is moved/cloned before this next tree, then the `end` TreeRef will point to the end of this new node/tree, and not to the end of the original tree.
+If another node/tree is moved/cloned before this next tree, then the `end` `TreeRef` will point to the end of this new node/tree, and not to the end of the original tree.
 To avoid this, the *at* move/clone operation should be used instead.

 > [!CAUTION]